Composing dynamic programming tree-decomposition-based algorithms: Dynamic programming core model

 \subsection{Union and intersection of dynamic core}

 In this section we provide some simple combinations of dynamic cores.
-More precisely, we show how to do the union and the intersection of two dynamic cores.
+More precisely, we show how to take the union and the intersection of two dynamic cores.
+This will allow us, in Theorems~\ref{th:graphpartition}, \ref{th:partition}, and \ref{th:edgepartition}, to consider the union (resp. intersection) of recognizable classes without having to prove each time that the considered union (resp. intersection) is recognizable.
 Let $\mathcal{H}_1$ and $\mathcal{H}_2$ be two graph classes and let $\acore_1$ (resp. $\acore_2$) be a dynamic core that solves $\mathcal{H}_1$ (resp. $\mathcal{H}_2$).
-We would like to stress that, in order to solve $\mathcal{H}_1 \cap \mathcal{H}_2$ or $\mathcal{H}_1 \cup \mathcal{H}_2$, the naive procedure, consisting in using $\acore_1$ and then using $\acore_2$, would be more efficient with regard to the running time but will not produce a dynamic core.
+We would like to stress that, in order to solve $\mathcal{H}_1 \cup \mathcal{H}_2$ or $\mathcal{H}_1 \cap \mathcal{H}_2$, the naive procedure, consisting of using $\acore_1$ and then using $\acore_2$, would be more efficient with regard to the running time but will not produce a dynamic core.
 As the main theorems of the paper, namely Theorems~\ref{th:graphpartition}, \ref{th:partition}, and \ref{th:edgepartition}, rely on the knowledge of a dynamic core, this naive procedure will not suit.

 \begin{lemma} Let $\ell$ be an integer, let $\mathcal{H}_1,\ldots,\mathcal{H}_\ell$ be graph classes and let, for each $i \in \intv{1,\ell}$, $\acore_i$ be a dynamic core that solves $\mathcal{H}_i$.
-There exists a dynamic core $\acore$ that solves $\mathcal{H} = \bigcap_{i \in \intv{1,\ell}} \mathcal{H}_i$ such that, for each graph $G$, each rooted tree decomposition $\mathcal{D} = (T,r,\mathcal{X})$ of $G$, and each $t \in V(T)$: \begin{itemize} \item $\process_{\acore,\agraph,\mathcal{D}}(t) = \prod_{i \in \intv{1,\ell}} |\process_{\acore_i,G,\mathcal{D}}(t)|$ \item $\timecomplexity(\acore,G,\mathcal{D}) = \sum_{i \in \intv{1,\ell}}\timecomplexity(\acore_i,G,\mathcal{D}) + \Ocal\left(\sum_{t \in V(T)} |\process_{\acore,G,\mathcal{D}}(t)|\right)$ \end{itemize} \end{lemma} \begin{proof} We define $\acore$ such that for each $G,G',G'' \in \graphs$,
+There exists a dynamic core $\acore$ that solves $\mathcal{H} = \bigcap_{i \in \intv{1,\ell}} \mathcal{H}_i$ such that, for each graph $G$, each rooted tree decomposition $\mathcal{D} = (T,r,\mathcal{X})$ of $G$, and each $t \in V(T)$: \begin{itemize} \item $|\process_{\acore,\agraph,\mathcal{D}}(t)| = \prod_{i \in \intv{1,\ell}} |\process_{\acore_i,G,\mathcal{D}}(t)|$ \item $\timecomplexity_g(\acore,G,\mathcal{D}) = \sum_{i \in \intv{1,\ell}}\timecomplexity_g(\acore_i,G,\mathcal{D}) + \Ocal\left(\sum_{t \in V(T)} |\process_{\acore,G,\mathcal{D}}(t)|\right)$ \end{itemize} \end{lemma} \begin{proof} We define $\acore$ such that for each $G,G',G'' \in \graphs$,

 We now prove that $\acore$ solves $\mathcal{H}$.
 First note that $\Sigma_{\acore} = \Gamma \cup \bigcup_{i \in \intv{1,\ell}}\Sigma_{\acore_i}$.
 Let $G$ be a graph and $\mathcal{D} = (T,r,\mathcal{X})$ be a rooted tree decomposition of $G$.